 Tursky came to Firelands from Pawtucket, R.I., where he served as president and CEO of Memorial Hospital of Rhode Island.
-His leadership experience encompasses numerous cost-saving and growth initiatives, statewide and national recognition in quality and image, recognition as one of the first certified chest pain centers in the nation, a $90 million hospital addition and the implementation of an electronic medical record project.
-Tursky also held a number of progressively responsible positions at Aultman Hospital in Canton, Ohio.
+Previous to that he held a number of progressively responsible positions at Aultman Hospital in Canton, Ohio.
+His leadership experience encompasses numerous cost-saving and growth initiatives, statewide and national recognition in quality and image, recognition as one of the first certified chest pain centers in the nation, a $90 million hospital addition and the implementation of an electronic medical record.
 From 1991 to 1996, Tursky served in the United States Army, both at home and abroad, where he managed sizeable teams, budgets and assets.
 He holds a masters degree in business administration from the Ohio State University, Columbus, and a bachelor of science degree in engineering management/mechanical, from the United States Military Academy, West Point, N.Y.
-Originally from Grand Rapids, Mich.
-Tursky has lived in Ohio for over 14 years.
+Originally from Grand Rapids, M.I.
+Tursky has lived in Ohio for over 17 years.

-Bev Schrickel, RN, joined Firelands Regional Medical Center in 1979 as nurse in the medical/surgical unit and relief supervisor.
-At Firelands she has served as shift supervisor, critical care coordinator, clinical coordinator and cirector of inpatient services.
-She is responsible for the direction and operation of nursing functions and related patient care activities for the following areas: psych, medical/surgical units, inpatient (oncology), cancer services, progressive care, critical care, nursing supervisors, OB/peds, diabetic education, wound center, dialysis, inpatient and outpatient surgery areas, infusion center and sterile processing.
-She received an RN diploma in nursing in 1976 from Toledo Mercy School of Nursing; a bachelor of science degree in nursing in 1996 from Bowling Green State University, Firelands Campus; and a master of science in health care administration in 2010 from New England College.
-Schrickel is certified by the ANCC as a nurse executive and is a fellow of the American College of Healthcare Executives.
+Bev Schrickel, RN, MSM, FACHE is currently vice president, clinical operations and chief nursing officer at Firelands Regional Medical Center.
+Schrickel joined Firelands Regional Medical Center in 1979 as a nurse in the medical/surgical unit and relief supervisor.
+At Firelands she has served as shift supervisor, critical care coordinator, clinical coordinator and director of inpatient services.
+She is currently responsible for the direction and operation of nursing functions and related patient care activities for the following areas: emergency services, inpatient behavioral healthcare, medical/surgical units, inpatient (oncology), Cancer Center, progressive care, critical care, nursing supervisors, Center for Women and Newborns, pediatrics, dialysis, inpatient and outpatient surgery areas, infusion center, digestive health, Route 4 Surgery Center and sterile processing.
+She received an RN diploma in nursing in 1976 from Toledo Mercy School of Nursing; a Bachelor of Science Degree in nursing in 1996 from Bowling Green State University; and a Master of Science in Health Care Administration in 2010 from New England College.
+Schrickel is board certified by the ANCC as a Nurse Executive and is a Fellow of the American College of Healthcare Executives.